 In the 1980s, the Company played a prominent role in the establishment of specialist qualifying bodies which would set their own professional standards and qualify regulated eye health professionals through their own examinations.
 The College of Optometrists and the Association of British Dispensing Opticians are the primary qualifiers for optometrists and dispensing opticians in the United Kingdom and have expanded their remit internationally too.
 The Company maintains excellent relationships with both of them.

-WCSM continues to support the drive to increase skills in optical care, but through different means in future.
-In 2016 the WCSM Education Trust began a bursary programme to encourage talented young people to study for diplomas and degrees in dispensing, optometry and orthoptics in UK institutions.
-The programme was expanded in 2017 to include travel grants for ophthalmologists in training invited to present papers and posters at national and international conferences.
+WCSM continues to support the drive to increase skills in optical care, but through different means.
+In 2016 a bursary programme was started to encourage talented young people to study for diplomas and degrees in dispensing, optometry and orthoptics in UK institutions.
+The programme was expanded in 2017 to include professional development awards for ophthalmologists in training.
+The schemes are operated now through The Spectacle Makers’ Charity.

 The joy of the optical world is that this is a sector in which there is a strong, accessible pathway for career progression.
 There are many examples of people who have started as a part time assistant, perhaps with very few formal qualifications to their name.
 With drive and enthusiasm, an interest in vision and a real commitment to helping others, they have developed their knowledge at work, progressed in their training at their own speed and in their own way and moved up through further and higher education to achieve their career goals.
+Long may that continue!